Laurence Aëgerter: Artwork

 Since 1993, Laurence Aëgerter’s has continued her profession as an artist in Amsterdam where she lives and works.
-She is known for her diverse artistic applications, which include photographic series, site-specific installations, community projects, tapestries, and artist’s books.
-Visual illusions, doubling, appearance and disappearance and infiltrations from one state of the real to another are at the heart of Aëgerter’s work.
-She is also fascinated by oracles, sleights of mind and the persuasive power of images and the responsibility they carry along.
-She is convinced by the transformational power of art, on the individual level as much as on the level of community and society.
-The public and private spaces that she displaces and reinvents (museums, gardens, bunkers, areas for prostitution, psychiatric isolation cells, etc.), guide us toward other worlds.
-By liberating them from their constraints, Aëgerter's works aim at lightening our souls.
-Each moment of creation becomes an invitation to live better.

 Solo exhibitions (selection)

 Aëgerter has had solo exhibitions in 2015 at the Fries Museum, Leeuwarden (NL), in 2016 at Art Affairs Gallery, Amsterdam, in 2017 at the Forum für Fotografie, Cologne, Germany, in 2020 at Machinery of Me, Arnhem, The Netherlands, in 2021 at the Petit Palais Musée des Beaux-arts de la Ville de Paris, France.

 Group shows (selection)

 Aëgerter has partaken in group shows in 2014 at the Lagos Photo Festival, Lagos, in 2015 at the Guggenheim Museum Bilbao, in 2018 at the Museum Dr. Guislain, Gent, and in 2019 at the Frans Hals Museum, Haarlem.